Daniish-Qureshi/3D-Profile-Flip-Card/README.md

-# 3D Profile Flip Card
+# Project : 3D Profile Flip Card

+## Introduction
+The 3D Profile Flip Card is an innovative web component designed to showcase user profiles in an interactive and visually appealing manner.
+This project uses advanced CSS3 techniques to create a 3D flipping animation, providing a dynamic and engaging user experience.
+It is perfect for personal websites, portfolios, and any other platform where user profiles are featured.

 ## Demo Screenshots
 ![Profile Card Screenshot](https://github.com/Daniish-Qureshi/3D-Profile-Flip-Card/blob/main/Mobile.png)

 ## Project Demo
 [![Click Here!](https://img.shields.io/badge/LIVE-DEMO-black)](https://daniish-qureshi.github.io/3D-Profile-Flip-Card/)

-## Introduction
-The 3D Profile Flip Card is an innovative web component designed to showcase user profiles in an interactive and visually appealing manner.
-This project uses advanced CSS3 techniques to create a 3D flipping animation, providing a dynamic and engaging user experience.
-It is perfect for personal websites, portfolios, and any other platform where user profiles are featured.

 ## Technologies Used
 This project is built using the following technologies: